 Consider a project management tool.
 You might point a Watcher at r/projectmanagement, r/SaaS, r/startups, and maybe r/Entrepreneur.
 Solid choices.
 But someone in r/gamedev just posted about needing a better way to coordinate sprints across a remote team.
 Someone in r/consulting is asking what tools their peers use to manage client projects.
 A thread in r/webdev is comparing Notion, Linear, and Jira for engineering workflows.

 There's a related dimension most teams underestimate: your brand gets mentioned in places you wouldn't think to browse.
 Someone recommends your product in a comment thread three levels deep.
 Someone complains about a bug.
 A competitor's user mentions switching to your tool in passing.
-Once a community is watched, keyword tagging rules make sure those mentions land in your Dataset instead of slipping past.
+A brand keyword in Keyword Monitor catches those mentions anywhere on Reddit, and inside watched communities, tagging rules make sure nothing slips past.

 5 types of keywords every SaaS team should track